 - If the text on your foreign licence consists solely of characters that are not used in the Netherlands (such as Japanese or Greek), you need to bring a translation of your driving licence.*

 - Do you benefit from the 30% ruling for highly-skilled migrants?
 Then bring a letter from the tax authority to prove this.

 o For a driving licence from countries other than the EU, Switzerland, Norway, Iceland and Liechtenstein.

 o If your driving licence is valid for a period shorter than ten years.

 o If your driving licence contains annotations or codes about your physical fitness.

 You can purchase the certificate online via www.cbr.nl using DigiD.
 You can also purchase the certificate at the town hall.

-* The translation must be carried out by a sworn translator/interpreter, the embassy or consulate.
+The translation must be carried out by a sworn translator/interpreter, the embassy or consulate.
 If the driving licence was translated abroad, you must have the translation legalised.
-For further information, see Legalisation of documents on www.netherlandsandyou.nl.
+For further information, see Legalisation of documents on the website Netherlands and you.

 The application will be forwarded to the RDW.
 The RDW will send the new driving licence to the municipality within a few weeks.
 Your driving licence can be obtained, in person, from the Registry Department upon notification from the RDW.
-For latest update please check: www.rdw.nl/over-rdw/information-in-english
+For latest update please check the website of the RDW.